DirectRTX/Simple-Ad-Network/README.md

 There are 9 stats boxes, here's what they mean:

-Active Members -
+Active Members - The number of members that have either signed up or sent traffic in the last 24 hours.
-Earning Members -
+Earning Members - The total number of members that have ever sent traffic to your ad network.
-Total Members -
+Total Members - The total amount of members that have created an account in your network at any time.
-Pending Payments -
+Pending Payments - The total amount of payments you need to send out.
+Will show $0.00 except on pay day.

 Daily Traffic -
 Daily Profit -